 — What penalties may employers face for failing to post the required Notice? —

-Although no penalties are explicitly included in the regulations or the newly enacted law, failure to post the notice may be considered an aggravating factor in a discrimination lawsuit.
+Although no penalties are explicitly included in the regulations or the law, failure to post the notice may be considered an aggravating factor in a discrimination lawsuit.
 Additionally, the newly enacted law supplements a long established wage discrimination statute, P.L.1952, c.9 (N.J.S.A.
 34:11-56.1 et seq.) which allows the NJDOL to issue fines up to a maximum of $250 for a first violation and up to a maximum of $500 for each subsequent violation.
-At this time, it is still unclear whether the Department will invoke that statute to assess penalties.
+At this time, it is unclear whether the Department will invoke that statute to assess penalties.

 —For More Information—